EwanColquhoun/loadsheet-planner/README.md

 ![GitHub forking process image](assets/images/forking.png)

 ### **To create a local clone of this project**
-The method from cloning a project from GitHub is below:
+The method for cloning a project from GitHub is below:

 1. Under the repository’s name, click on the **code** tab.
 2. In the **Clone with HTTPS** section, click on the clipboard icon to copy the given URL.